aravindh1-stack/web-for-ourga-pvt.ltd/README.md

-# web-for-ourga-pvt.ltd
+# Web for the company " Fictional Company " ! .
-I have build a small website for OURGA PRIVATE LIMITED company that's of these
+I have build a small website for " Fictional Company ' as college project , that's of these